Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 - Quests
 - Skyshards (these do **NOT** grant perk points like the original mod)

+Note that insight from kills by followers / summons / other NPCSs is NOT granted.
+You must get the killing blow  yourself.
+The list is fundamentally designed for solo-play because that is what I enjoy.

 ## Perk Point Acquisition

 Vagabond Remastered takes a mixed approach to the acquisition of perks.